 To schedule a library orientation at Lonas or Parkside:

 Click the "Reservations" tab at the top of the library homepage.
 Select the appropriate library computer lab reservation form.
 The completed form will be forwarded to the appropriate program librarian.
 Library staff will contact you to confirm your orientation; your program librarian may contact you for additional information to prepare for the orientation.

-The library offers a Library Orientation Course in Canvas for online courses, distance education programs, and courses located at a learning site with a Resource Center.
+The library offers a Library Orientation Course in Canvas with versions of the course targeted for each city as well as the online campus.
+The orientation is intended for online courses and programs, and courses located at a learning site that does not employ an on-ground librarian.
 On-ground faculty with large class sizes that are difficult to accommodate in the library computer labs, or where class time is at a premium, may make use of the online course in place of a traditional, in-person library orientation.

 Faculty may assign the library orientation course to their students or recommend the orientation for students to review.
-Course modules include brief quizzes to test student comprehension of the material.
-Faculty may retrieve their students' quiz scores to confirm completion of the course.
+The orientation includes brief quizzes to test student comprehension of the material before progressing.
+The orientation includes a submission form at the end for students who are required to take the course by an instructor.
+The submission form asks for student, course, and instructor information, which is then forwarded to the instructor as confirmation of course completion.
 For more information, please contact Anya McKinney.

 Individual faculty and students may contact a librarian to request a one-on-one orientation, training, or research session.
 Appointments are available in person or online using Zoom.